atom-box/bpikl/README.md

 ## Introduction

-A PHP OOP web app to for shortening links.
+This is a web app for shortening links.
 If given a long URL, the site generates a shortened URL, stores it in a table, and becomes a redirecter for the new shortened URL.

 ## Schema